cdomarchi/cdomarchi.github.io/_pages/consultancy.md

 I have been working in consultancy projects for over **17 years** (!).

 Since **2018** I have been part of several consultancy and research projects as an independent part-time adviser.
-I've mainly contributed with modelling and analysis on topics including highway traffic forecasting and transport demand studies in general.
+I've contributed with modelling and analysis on topics including social survey data analysis, highway traffic forecasting and transport demand studies in general.

 The following is a short summary of the projects I have worked on throughout the years: